Uko/Renraku/Renraku.package/ReNodeMatchRule.class/README.md

 The base rule for smalltalk code pattern matching (relies on rewrite expressions).
+The rule operates on AST nodes.

 Use the following methods in the initialization to setup your subclass: